Cystic Fibrosis

 Lung Transplant

-In advanced stages of CF, when lung function is severely compromised, a lung transplant may be considered.
-This procedure can significantly extend the lifespan and improve the quality of life for patients with end-stage lung disease due to CF.
+In advanced stages of CF, when lung function is severely compromised, a cystic fibrosis lung transplant may be considered.
+This procedure can significantly extend the lifespan and improve the quality of life for patients with end-stage lung disease caused by cystic fibrosis lung transplant.
+It offers a chance for better breathing and reduced reliance on other treatments, providing a renewed sense of health.

 Gene Therapy